Color Magic with Watercolor

 - Phthalo Blue (same as Winsor Blue)

 - Quinacridone Magenta

 - Quinacridone Burnt Orange

-- A roll of 3/4” drafting, artist or painter’s tape
+- A roll of 3/4” drafting or blue painter’s tape

-I will supply watercolor paper, pencils, water cups, paper towels, and additional watercolor pigments for experimentation.
-There will be a $20 supply fee for the watercolor paper, handouts, and use of additional pigments and materials.
+I will supply watercolor paper, paper towels, handouts, and additional watercolor pigments for experimentation.
+There will be a $20 supply fee for the paper, handouts, and use of additional pigments and materials.

-Applying color theory principles and using specific exercises, we will learn methods for color mixing and layering; how to mix beautiful grays and neutrals; and how to identify and recreate colors in nature.
+Applying color theory principles and using specific exercises, we will learn methods for color mixing and layering; how to mix beautiful grays and neutrals and how to identify and recreate colors as seen in nature.
 This class is designed for students who already have some experience with watercolor and want to learn how to make the most dynamic use of color in abstract painting.